 Hold State Teaching Credentials for Animal Care.
 Life-long learner, decades of volunteering with rescue animals and overcoming challenges with my own 11 dogs and 1 cat enter in to the skills I teach my students.

-Can you give pet parents a tip for working with animals that you've learned as a pro?
+What tip would you give pet parents for working with animals that you've learned as a pro?